 “In 2009 I broke my neck,” Smith said.
 “Doctors told me I will never walk again.
 I will never stand, never move my legs.
 They told me I’m done.”
 Smith barely escaped death when his motorcycle crashed near his home in Santa Maria.
 After emerging from a coma, he had to find a way to live.
 “I have three children that look up to me,” Smith said.
 “I’m their role model.
 If I quit, what example am I setting for the kids?”

 Smith and his long-time girl friend and full-time care taker Jazel Lazaro, found hope in an experimental study at the Kentucky Spinal Cord Injury Research Center.
-Smith is the fifth participant in an experimental study funded by the Christopher and Dana Reeve Foundation that is showing great promise in restoring feeling and function to people who are paralyzed.
+Smith is the fifth participant in an experimental study that is showing great promise in restoring feeling and function to people who are paralyzed.

 Dr. Susan Harkema and her team implanted Smith with an epidural stimulator that has changed his life.
 “We put an electrode that has 16 contacts so it can deliver an electrical field under the bone,” Harkema said, “But on top of what’s called the dura, which is a sheath that covers and protects your spinal cord.”
 In a clinical setting at the University of Louisville, Smith moved his toes and stood for seven minutes, ten years after he was paralyzed.